Smurtan/Landing_Iphone/README.md

 # Landing_Iphone
-Layout of the educational landing page on the release of the new iPhone 14 Pro
+Layout of the educational landing page on the release of the new iPhone 14 Pro.
+Adaptive is also applied.